pbosetti/rubyosa/README.markdown

 `make install` will only install the core of the bridge, while `make install-extras` will install some additional tools such as the rdoc-osa utility.

+Otherwise, if you are reading GitHub, use the gem:

+	sudo gem install sstephenson-rubyosa

+or

+	sudo gem install pbosetti-rubyosa

 Support
 =======